Advanced Mentoring - INF & APP

 The topics included will vary from session to session, based on the skills and knowledge of who is attending ‘The Advanced Practitioner’.

-Some example topics for the two courses are listed below, purely as a guide:
+Some example topics for the two specialisms are listed below, purely as a guide:

 - The basics revisited – low hanging fruit (protocols and enumeration)